rbec/Postcodes/README.md

 ## Overview
 * [Type safe](https://en.wikipedia.org/wiki/Type_safety) representation of only those strings that are valid postcodes
 * Stack allocated 4 byte struct instead of 26 - 30 bytes for a heap allocated string + 4 bytes for a reference to it
-* Fast validation and parsing of a string without any heap allocations
+* Fast postcode validation and parsing, removing spaces anywhere in the input string and treating all letters case in-sensitively

 Every UK address is associated with a [postcode](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom).
 This consists of between 5 and 7 letters and digits in one of these formats: